dddpt/swiss-population-time-machine/README.md

 All communes have population data back to 1850 (start of the official Swiss Statistics); some have data going back to around 1400, and a rare few even have data going as far back as 1170!

-Once this is done, it could always be possible to add [roads](https://map.geo.admin.ch/?topic=ivs&lang=fr&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.astra.ivs-nat,ch.astra.ivs-nat-verlaeufe,ch.swisstopo.hiks-dufour,ch.swisstopo.hiks-siegfried&E=2524453.86&N=1157441.67&zoom=4.446120007631386&catalogNodes=340,350&layers_visibility=true,false,false,false), historically used communes' names.
-A boy can dream.
+Once this is done, it could always be possible to add [roads](https://map.geo.admin.ch/?topic=ivs&lang=fr&bgLayer=ch.swisstopo.pixelkarte-farbe&layers=ch.astra.ivs-nat,ch.astra.ivs-nat-verlaeufe,ch.swisstopo.hiks-dufour,ch.swisstopo.hiks-siegfried&E=2524453.86&N=1157441.67&zoom=4.446120007631386&catalogNodes=340,350&layers_visibility=true,false,false,false), historically used communes' names, etc. A boy can dream.

 # Structure of repo